-One of the most versatile marketing tools that you have available is your blog.
+One of the most versatile marketing tools that you have available is your blog, especially if you follow our essential SEO Tips.
 It’s great for building your brand and growing an audience, but people don’t really realize how it can build traffic to your website.
 When running a website, organic traffic is one of your best assets, and if you can consistently develop it, you can always depend on new visitors reaching your site.

 This blog post will explain some things that you should consider when using a blog to grow your organic search traffic.